A History of The Bare Knuckle Fighting Championship (BKFC)

 The first Bare Knuckle Fighting Championship event was held in Cheyenne, Wyoming.
 The first BKFC was the first state-sanctioned bare-knuckle boxing event in the United States since 1889; it was also the first American-sanctioned women’s bare-knuckle fight in modern history.
 The event featured the quarter-final of an 8-Man Heavyweight Tournament.

-Noteable BKFC Fighters
+Notable BKFC Fighters

 Since its inception, the Bare Knuckle Fighting Championship has attracted some big names in the world of fighting.
 Some of the most notable fighters to compete in BKFC include Joey Beltran, Paulie Malignaggi, Chris Leben, Bec Rawlings, and Shannon Ritch.